-We consider four methods in our studies including \texttt{COKE} and three benchmark methods--separate regression (\texttt{SR}), DR-Learner for CATE (\texttt{DR-CATE}) \citep{kennedy2020towards}, and the ACW estimator tailored for CATE estimation (\texttt{ACW-CATE}), which is motivated by \cite{lee2023improving}.
+We consider five methods in our studies including \texttt{COKE} and four benchmark methods--separate regression (\texttt{SR}), R-Learner (\texttt{RLearner}) \citep{nie2021quasi}, DR-Learner for CATE (\texttt{DR-CATE}) \citep{kennedy2020towards}, and the ACW estimator tailored for CATE estimation (\texttt{ACW-CATE}), which is motivated by \cite{lee2023improving}.
 For fair comparison, KRR is used for all regression tasks in these methods.
 The \texttt{ACW-CATE} method extends the DML approach of \cite{kennedy2020towards} by incorporating a density ratio model to address covariate shift and form the efficient influence function for the CATE on the target sample in our setup.
-The implementation details of the benchmark methods are provided in Section \labelcref{sec:app:bench}.
+The implementation details of the benchmark methods are provided in Appendix \labelcref{sec:app:bench}.